Last updated: August 24, 2022

 The first story tells how the Big Dipper helped Harriet Tubman and other escaping slaves navigate at night.
 When you are done you should be able to answer this question: What is "the Drinking Gourd?"

-The second story is a podcast that can be found here and tells of some other stories about the Big Dipper.
+The second story is a podcast that tells of some other stories about the Big Dipper.

 Star Gazing Activity

 A whole new world comes alive at night and is waiting to be explored.
 Discuss and plan with an adult in your family and/or guardian to see if you can find a safe spot to be outside and look at the stars.
 Be prepared for a cool night, and let your eyes adjust to the wonder above.
 Here are some ideas to make your experience memorable: